niflylab/CalciumImagingAnalysis/README.md

 	<dt>result_folder:  path object or file-like object, str, default ‘results’</dt>
 	<dd>Set the location the output files are saved.
 The default creates a results folder in the same folder that contains the "Neuron #" folders.
 The location can be set, and if the folder does not exist, it will be created.</dd>
 	<dt>number_of_position_t: int, default 100</dt>
-	<dd>Set the number of time points (given by the POSITION_T column in the "Mean_Intensity,#.csv" files) to be analyzed and merged for each z position.
+	<dd>Set the number of time points (given by the POSITION_T column in the "Mean_Intensity,#.csv" files) to be analyzed and merged for each z-position.
 This can be set to less than the actual number of time points that are in the .csv files.</dd>
 	<dd>Set the actual number time points there are.
 For example, the number of time points is 100 which has time points 0-99 in the Mean_Intensity#.csv file.
 Set 100 as the number of frames.</dd>
 </dl>